-While it may be acceptable for younger children (elementary school) as well as older children (high school and college) to have open access to the product in a milk cooler, there may be precautionary restrictions when they are very young (second or third grade as opposed to being in grades six through twelve and beyond.
+While it may be acceptable for younger children (elementary school) as well as older children (high school and college) to have open access to the product in a commercial milk refrigerator, there may be precautionary restrictions when they are very young (second or third grade as opposed to being in grades six through twelve and beyond.

 Location becomes a determining factor in either instance as it must fit into an ideal location for access by students as well as cafeteria employees.
 This leads to the consideration of capacity.
 The size of the student body is the next consideration.
-Total student population is not the sole determinant as the average daily consumption is a better determinant.
+The total student population is not the sole determinant as the average daily consumption is a better determinant.

 Many schools have more than one lunch period due to student body size or age classifications.
-Consequently, restocking from kitchen walk-in cooler or second milk cooler becomes a consideration that affects capacity.
+Consequently, restocking from the kitchen walk-in cooler or second milk cooler becomes a consideration that affects capacity.

-Construction of the milk cooler is also a primary consideration for a variety of reasons.
-While a stainless steel exterior may be the most desirable, a powder coated exterior may be more aesthetically pleasing to ensure that the unit fits into a non-institutional design motif.
+Construction of the commercial milk refrigerator is also a primary consideration for a variety of reasons.
+While a stainless steel exterior may be the most desirable, a powder-coated exterior may be more aesthetically pleasing to ensure that the unit fits into a non-institutional design motif.
 The heart of the unit is its condensing unit, which keeps the contents at the proper temperature.
-For milk and other dairy products, the ideal temperature is between 35°F and 45°F. In order to maintain this temperature, the size, capacity and usage patterns of the unit are important considerations.
+For milk and other dairy products, the ideal temperature is between 35°F and 45°F. In order to maintain this temperature, the size, capacity, and usage patterns of the unit are important considerations.

 While superior units are highly accessible when in use as well as equipped with hinged lids that allow them to closed (and potentially locked) when not in immediate use, changing capacity over the course of hours of concentrated access as well as the normal fluctuations in stock can make it easier or harder for the condenser to maintain a constant temperature.
 Consequently, the unit must have a condenser that the manufacturer can verify meets the needs of the stated capacity.
-Ideally it should be self-adjusting to accommodate that constant temperature in the face of fluctuating use and capacity while also providing an easy means to monitor the temperature at a glance.
+Ideally, it should be self-adjusting to accommodate that constant temperature in the face of fluctuating use and capacity while also providing an easy means to monitor the temperature at a glance.

-Last but not least, the manufacturer must be committed to acting as a partner in the decision making process so as to help make the best determination on a milk cooler that fits your specific needs.
+Last but not least, the manufacturer must be committed to acting as a partner in the decision-making process so as to help make the best determination on a milk cooler that fits your specific needs.
 To see the wide selection and find out more about the milk coolers manufactured and sold by Powers Equipment, click here.